mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 reader.parse()
 ```
 ### DESCRIPTION
-This module provides the ability to convert SCARF files into python data structures.
-It is dependent on xml.etree.ElementTree library for parsing of the XML document.
+This module provides the ability to convert JSON-SCARF files into python data structures.
+It is dependent on the yajl-py library for parsing of the JSON document.

 The parser is controlled primarily by the callbacks the user sets prior to calling the parse method.
 A callback will be called once the parser is finished parsing a section of the document.
 These sections are the beginning AnalyzerReport tag, an entire BugInstance or Metric, a complete BugSummary or MetricSummary, and the end AnalyzerReport tag.

 All Callbacks except the FinalCallback receive as parameters a reference to a dict containing information on their section of parsed data and the data stored in the CallbackData key of the callback dict.
 Upon reaching the end of an Analyzer Report the FinalCallback  will be called with the error value returned from the previous call and the CallbackData.

-While the parser does do minor checks to ensure the input file is a SCARF file, if an invalid SCARF file is passed in, the behavior is undefined.
+While the parser does do minor checks to ensure the input file is a JSON-SCARF file, if an invalid JSON-SCARF file is passed in, the behavior is undefined.
 ### METHODS
 #### new(FILE)
 This is a class method used to instantiate the parser.
 FILE can be an open handle, a string containing the filename of a file, or a reference to a string containing the entire file.